alex-jitbit/freesshd/README.md

 # FreeSSHd source codes

-FreeSSHs was one a good SSH server for Windows operating system.
+FreeSSHs was once a good SSH server for Windows operating system.
 It still works and used in production by many companies.

 But the project seems to be abandoned.
 The website at http://www.freesshd.com/ is neglected, and the tool hasn't been updated since 2009.